Zayn Defends Gigi Hadid Over Claims She Mocked Asian People & Fans Aren't Having It

 Zayn took to Twitter to defend girlfriend Gigi Hadid over accusations that she is racist against Asian people.
 The model is under fire for appearing to mock Asian features in a video (since deleted) posted by her sister Bella on Snapchat.
-Zayn, whose father is Pakistani and therefore is of South Asian descent, was asked for his take on the Hadid controversy.
+Zayn, whose father is Pakistani, was asked for his take on the Hadid controversy.
 "Being of Asian descent, how do you feel about your girlfriend making fun of Asian people?" a commenter asked.
 Zayn clearly tried to keep his response light, though some could read that as being flippant.
 "Trust me... she likes Asians," the singer tweeted back, adding a winky face and a thumbs up emoji.

 Advertisement